bitua79/computer-vision-assignment/README.md

 # Computer Vision Exercises in Google Colab

 ## Overview
 This project contains a series of image processing exercises implemented in Python using Google Colab.
 Each exercise explores different concepts in computer vision.
+These exercises were developed as a part of the **Computer Vision** course.

 ## Table of Contents
 1. [Exercises](#exercises)